aadilmallick/my-notes-docusaurus/docs/deno/05-backend-frameworks.md

 3. **Islands can nest.** A child island inside a parent island re-uses the parent's hydration tree.
 4. **`IS_BROWSER` guard.** Import `IS_BROWSER` from `$fresh/runtime.ts` if you need to skip server-side execution (e.g., touching `window`).

+#### Islands vs components

+- **islands** are meant to to be used on client components that use javascript interactions, hydrated at runtime.
+- **components** can be server-rendered completely or be client components (use javascript) as long as they are rendered inside islands.
 #### Preact basics

 Fresh uses **Preact**, a small (~3 kB gzipped) React-compatible library.
 If you know React, you already know Preact.
 The only differences you're likely to hit: